timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 The Python data type called deque found in collections.deque uses a doubly linked list.

- a vector or deque would typically be slow to add at either end, requiring (at least in my example of two distinct appends) that a copy be taken of the entire list (vector), or the index block and the data block being appended to (deque).
+A vector or deque would typically be slow to add at either end, requiring (at least in my example of two distinct appends) that a copy be taken of the entire list (vector), or the index block and the data block being appended to (deque).

-The Carousel Example
-Do we really need to insert/delete items a lot in it?
-The main point with the carousel is that it has to loop, so there might be a simpler algorithm that can be used.

-Linked Lists
-B Straight Traversal
-B Reverse Traversal

 ## Map & Set

-In JavaScript, both Map and Set are closely related to the concept of a hashtable, but they serve different purposes:
+In JavaScript, both Map and Set are closely related to the concept of a hash table, but they serve different purposes:

 Map: This is a collection of key-value pairs where the keys can be of any type.
-It is implemented using a hashtable under the hood, which allows for efficient retrieval, addition, and deletion of key-value pairs.
+It is implemented using a hash table under the hood, which allows for efficient retrieval, addition, and deletion of key-value pairs.
 You can think of Map as a more versatile and powerful version of the plain JavaScript object ({}), with better performance for frequent additions and deletions.

 ```js
 const map = new Map();